2016–17 Stetson Hatters women's basketball team

-The 2015–16 Stetson Hatters women's basketball team will represent Stetson University in the 2016–17 NCAA Division I women's basketball season.
+The 2015–16 Stetson Hatters women's basketball team represented Stetson University in the 2016–17 NCAA Division I women's basketball season.
 The Hatters, led by ninth year head coach Lynn Bria, played their home games at Edmunds Center and were members of the Atlantic Sun Conference.
-They finish the season 26–7, 13–1 in A-Sun play to win the Atlantic Sun regular season title.
-They advance to the championship game of the 2017 Atlantic Sun women's basketball tournament where they lost to Florida Gulf Coast.
-They received an automatic bid to the WNIT where they lost to UCF in the first round.
+They finished the season 26–7, 13–1 in A-Sun play to win the Atlantic Sun regular season title.
+They advanced to the championship game of the 2017 Atlantic Sun women's basketball tournament, where they lost to Florida Gulf Coast.
+They received an automatic bid to the WNIT, where they lost to UCF in the first round.

 Media

 All home games and conference road will be shown on ESPN3 or A-Sun.TV.
 Non conference road games will typically be available on the opponents website.
 Audio broadcasts of Hatters games can be found on WSBB AM 1230/1490 with Ryan Rouse on the call.